-“Young people on low riding toys or quick moving bicycles can be missed if drivers are not watchful,” said AAA Texas/New Mexico Representative Doug Shupe.
-“We remind drivers to be on the lookout for excited children on new riding toys and encourage parents to go over traffic safety tips before letting their kids enjoy their new gifts.”
+“Young people on low-riding toys and fast-moving bicycles, as well as children playing in neighborhoods, can be missed if drivers are not watchful,” said AAA Texas spokesperson, Daniel Armbruster.
+“We remind drivers to be on the lookout for excited children on new riding toys and encourage parents to go over traffic safety lessons before allowing their kids outside to play.”

-To prevent tragedies and injuries, AAA Texas offers the following tips:
+To prevent tragedies, AAA Texas offers the following tips: